brokegen/brokegen/CONTRIBUTING.md

 There are a lot of different verbs, because data is created, fetched, constructed, updated, etc.

+- `Templated` means the prompts and content have been adapted for use by a specific model type, since chat/instruct-type models are trained on special tokens to demarcate user/assistant input.
+(This is less useful for local models, where we don't have to fight a `system` prompt that's set in stone.)
 - `Records` is a suffix that implies we're storing every variant of a provided datom.
 For example, even if a model config changes by one tiny parameter (`top_k` going from 60 to 80), record that change.
-- `Templated` means the prompts and content have been adapted for use by a specific model type, since chat/instruct-type models are trained on special tokens to demarcate user/assistant input.
-(This is less useful for local models, where we don't have to fight a `system` prompt that's set in stone.)
+- `Label` means it's for human use;

 Data + network calls: